Postgate family

 In the next generation, Raymond's children include the microbiologist John Postgate FRS (1922–2014), Professor of Microbiology at the University of Sussex, who was also a writer on, and sometime performer of, jazz.
 His brother, Richard Oliver Postgate (1925–2008), was an animator, puppeteer and writer, who created television series including Noggin the Nog, Ivor the Engine, and Clangers from the 1950s to the 1980s.
-Oliver Postgate had three sons, Stephen Postgate, Simon Postgate and Daniel Postgate.
-His youngest son Daniel Postgate is a children's book writer and illustrator, he inherited Oliver's company Smallfilms and since then has created a new series of Postgate's Clangers on CBeebies.
+Oliver Postgate had three sons: Stephen Postgate, Simon Postgate and Daniel Postgate (1964-2025).
+Daniel, his youngest son, was a children's book writer and illustrator; he inherited Oliver's company Smallfilms and created a new series of Clangers on CBeebies.
 Their cousin, actress Dame Angela Lansbury (1925-2022), had a film and stage career spanning over 70 years.

 Another son of John Percival Postgate was Ormond Oliver Postgate (1905–1989), a much-loved teacher of Latin and history at Peter Symonds School in Winchester, who retired in 1970.
 His son Nicholas Postgate, FBA (born 5 November 1945) is a British academic and Assyriologist.
 He is Professor of Assyriology at the University of Cambridge and a fellow of Trinity College, Cambridge.

 The family is probably related collaterally to the Catholic recusant priest and martyr Blessed Nicholas Postgate (1596/97 – 7 August 1679) who was hanged, disembowelled and quartered at York in the aftermath of the Popish Plot, as well as to Michael Postgate who founded the Postgate School at Great Ayton where Captain James Cook was educated.

 The Australian writer and academic Coral Lansbury, the mother of Malcolm Turnbull, the 29th Prime Minister of Australia, was a distant cousin through the Lansburys.